gc5011/ggplotIntro/readme.md

 ## Open rStudio desktop or rstudio.cloud

+Launch rstudio on your desktop.

+If you don't have rstudio installed then go to [rstudio.cloud](https://rstudio.cloud) and login with your Burnet credentials

 ## Install packages

 In rStudio, open and run `libraries.R`.
 This script will install the packages needed for working with ggplot.